fminiati/apecode/README.md

     };

-Util.h contains a template struct named LineProfile with exactly the above implementation which is used by the first Aped's API to invoke the second.
+Util.h contains a template struct named LineProfile with exactly the above implementation which is used by the Aped's first API to invoke the second API.
 In the above Profile object, Shape is a template parameter which takes as argument an object containing (at least) a function "tail_integral(const Real x)" that returns the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the full-width-at-half-maximum.